 The storage cage shroud can be slided towards the PSU shroud as the hard drive cage can be installed on two pre-determined positions.
-The user will need to remove the two screws before sliding the shroud.
+Note that you will need to remove the two screws before sliding the shroud.

-The above picture shows the drive cage moved towards the second mounting position.
-This would clear up space from the front side up to 59mm but reduce the spacing for the PSU and cables to be 250mm approximately.
+Moving the drive cage moved towards the second mounting position clears up space from the front side up to 59mm but reduces the spacing for the PSU and cables to be 250mm approximately.

 The above picture shows the base of the MasterCase H500P Mesh with everything removed.

 Let’s take a look at the motherboard tray area.
-The Cooler Master MasterCase H500P Meshh supports motherboard in Mini-ITX, microATX, ATX, and E-ATX sizes.
+The Cooler Master MasterCase H500P Mesh supports motherboard in Mini-ITX, microATX, ATX, and E-ATX sizes.

 The hub has two ports on one end.
 One port is for the SATA cable to power it up.
-The other end has a 4-pin port to which the splitter cable is connected.
+Meanwhile, we have a 4-pin port on the other side, to which the splitter cable is connected.
 The hub can be connected to the chassis front panel Reset switch but going that route will remove the reset functionality of the chassis.

-The above is a picture of the Cooler Master MasterCase H500P Mesh with almost everything removed except the fans.
+The above is a picture of the Cooler Master MasterCase H500P Review with almost everything removed except the fans.

 My overall building experience in the MasterCase H500P Mesh has been satisfactory.
-Here are some pointers for consideration:
+Here are some pointers to consider for installation:

 - Start with the motherboard.